Basic Wine Tasting Terms

 R

-Reserve – this term may refer to wine that has seen a period of aging.
+Reserve – this term may refer to wine that has seen a period of ageing.

 Residual sugar – this describes sugar remaining in wine which has not been fermented out.